 There are various non-subscription options available if you want more of a pay as you go service, for example.
 This way you can rent or buy to keep only the titles you really want to watch.
 Prices vary so you often need to shop around to find the best price and they are available on a range of devices too.

-And if you'd like to recieve physical DVDs, there is a subscription service for that too.
+And if you'd like to receive physical DVDs, there is a subscription service for that too.
 It used to be LoveFilm, but that recently shut down for good.
 An alternative is Cinema Paradiso, which you can sign up to here.

 Which is the best streaming service for you?

-Right now, Amazon is the winner thanks to the extra benefits you get with a Prime subscription: one-day delivery, free eBooks and a music streaming service.
+Right now, Amazon is the marginally the winner thanks to the extra benefits you get with a Prime subscription: one-day delivery, free eBooks and a music streaming service.
 Despite these extras, it's the same price as Netflix.
 For many, it should be the obvious choice.
 You can sign up to Amazon Prime here.

 However, as we've said, it will depend on whether you like the content on offer.
 We're fans of the exclusive content on both Netflix and Amazon services and we've found plenty of good - and bad - movies and TV shows in both libraries.